pnp/spfx-reference-scenarios/samples/spfx-obo/README.md

 ## Prerequisites

 The SPFx solution relies on a middleware APIs built with .NET 6.
 The source code of the APIs is available [here](./spfx-obo-middleware) in this repository.
+You will find two Azure Functions:
+- *GetPersonalData*: takes care of retrieving current user's personal data (UPN and Inbox metrics) using On-Behalf-Of flow with explicit code in the function.
+- *SendTEamsChatMessage*: takes care of sending a teams message in a 1:1 chat relying on some Azure Functions middleware extensions, in order to ease the development process of the function itself and to provide a reusable solution.

 The SPFx solution is available [here](./spfx-obo-consumer) in this repository.